MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 For non-Windows Mobile operating systems, a multi-executor modem appears as one device with multiple physical WWAN miniport instances.
 Each physical miniport instance represents an executor that is capable of maintaining registration as an NDIS instance.
 Additional virtual instances may be created at runtime to manage context-specific packet data and device service sessions.
 Executor-specific commands and notifications are exchanged through the WWAN miniport NDIS physical instance representing that executor.
 Modem-specific commands (i.e., those that are not executor-specific) and their corresponding notifications may be sent to or come from any physical miniport instance.

+The following two diagrams show the difference in executor-specific commands and notifications (the first diagram), where commands and notifications go through and come from the same executor, and modem-specific commands and notifications (the second diagram), where commands may go through any executor and come from any executor.

 ![Executor-specific commands and notifications](images/multi-SIM_4_executorSpecificCommands.png "Executor-specific commands and notifications")

 ![Modem-specific commands and notifications](images/multi-SIM_4_modemSpecificCommands.png "Modem-specific commands and notifications")

-The above two digrams show the difference in executor-specific commands and notifications, where commands and notifications go through and come from the same executor, and modem-specific commands and notifications, where commands may go through any executor and come from any executor.

 All OID set or query requests issued to a miniport instance are executed against the modem and executor with which the miniport instance is associated.
 Likewise, all unsolicited notifications and unsolicited Device Service events sent from a miniport instance are applicable to the modem and the executor with which the miniport instance is associated.
 For example, an unsolicited NDIS_STATUS_WWAN_REGISTER_STATE or NDIS_STATUS_WWAN_PACKET_SERVICE notification from a miniport indicates the registration (or packet service state) of the associated modem and the executor only and is unrelated to the state of other modem(s) or other executor(s).